AnyFetch/developers.anyfetch.com/guides/hello-world.md

 You can now send requests using [basic authentication](/authentication.html): an `Authorization` header with a value of `Basic ${BASE64}`

 ### Clean up your account
-> Warning: this will remove **all datas** from this account!
+> Warning: this will remove **all data** from this account!
 Only use on testing accounts.

 The first step will be to clean everything that may be available on your account.
 To do that, we'll send a simple `DELETE` request to `/reset`: